change/aws-swf/README.md

 ###Starting a Workflow

-You start a workflow by calling the `start` method on your workflow module, passing input and configuration options (see [http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SimpleWorkflow/WorkflowType.html#start_execution-instance_method](the docs) for configuration specifics)
+You start a workflow by calling the `start` method on your workflow module, passing input and configuration options (see [the docs](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SimpleWorkflow/WorkflowType.html#start_execution-instance_method) for configuration specifics)

 ```ruby
 SWF.domain_name = "some_domain"